KroSheChKa/FootBot/README.md

 As I said in my previous bot project [here](https://github.com/KroSheChKa/BasketBot/blob/main/README.md#how-to-use) that there is a huge attachment to certain coordinates on the screen.
 I use a 3440x1440 monitor and place the game window in a certain place.
 Based on this it should be understood that it's close to impossible to know the exact situation of the user to run the bot with one button :(

-**So in the case of self-launching, the user should configure everything manually for his working surroundings.**
+**So in the case of self-launching, the user should configure everything manually for his working surroundings ([help](https://github.com/KroSheChKa/BasketBot/blob/main/README.md#how-to-use)).**

 ----